Please feel free to comment on my review.

 We have been getting them so far throughout the season.
 I hoped for something big as was the case in the previous episode with Jo Martin’s Ruth being revealed as another incarnation of the Doctor. 🙂

-I think Pete McTighe should’ve written this episode by himself to match to the quality of the storytelling that featured in ‘Kerblam!’
+I think Pete McTighe should have written this episode by himself to match to the quality of the storytelling that featured in ‘Kerblam!’
 I wonder Chris Chibnall ruined Pete McTighe’s initial premise.

 If Chris Chibnall was going to co-write this episode with Pete McTighe, it should be significant and tie in to something for the two-part season finale.
 I didn’t feel I got that sadly from watching the episode.